 RCR can highlight a lot of good and bad in an organization.
-Striving to up the RCR is useful because it will save companies money in the long run, as repeat customers are cheaper than new ones.
+Striving to up the RCR is useful because it will save companies money in the long run, as repeat customers are cheaper than new ones and can increase profitability.
 It also means that customers are enjoying your products, your shopping experiences online, and your customer service (when the need arises).
 It’s also a good sign of things to come since loyal customers can sustain your store and even help you plan for the future.

 “It’s cheaper to get past customers to purchase again than it is to find new customers.”